-We pursue it through our programme of active learning for schools and our online resources.
-We also offer work placement and internship opportunities.
+We pursued it through our programme of active learning for schools and our online resources.
+We also offer ran a sucessful internship programme.
 We run CPD and knowledge-exchange sessions for primary and secondary school teachers, and make the trenches available for student projects on a range of subjects – from film-making to historical research and experimental archaeology.

-We provide FREE visits to Digging In for schools and youth groups, with a programme of active learning that delivers to specific curriculum areas.
+We provided free visits to Digging In for schools and youth groups, with a programme of active learning that delivers to specific curriculum areas.

-Children and young adults take part in hands-on activities that help them engage with different aspects of WWI experience through role play, interactive tasks, discussion and craft work.
-Activities are pitched at particular levels.
-Most can be adapted to different ages and levels – both primary and secondary.
+Pupils took part in hands-on activities that help them engage with different aspects of WWI experience through role play, interactive tasks, discussion and craft work.

 ‘It was interesting to see how a periscope worked and what it was like from a soldier’s perspective.’ – Jennifer Simpson, S3, Hillpark Secondary School (Glasgow)